 The New Harry Jerome Community Recreation Centre

-Over the next eighteen months, we will be completing a new community recreation centre that embraces the City’s vision of A Healthy City for All, and focus on physical and mental health, wellness, inclusion, and diversity.
+Through 2024 and 2025, we will be completing a new community recreation centre that embraces the City’s vision of A Healthy City for All, and focus on physical and mental health, wellness, inclusion, and diversity.

 The new Harry Jerome Community Recreation Centre (HJCRC) is now out of the ground with building form and massing well underway, in the heart of Central Lonsdale.
 Construction began with site preparation and excavation in March of 2022 and will be located on the north side of East 23rd Street between Lonsdale Avenue and St Georges Avenue.